• Skip to primary navigation

 What to serve with them?

 Shrimp and grits are a marriage made in heaven, and I like to serve them with cheese grits or my make-ahead southern cheese grits casserole.
-They would also be wonderful paired with these Southern-style side dishes: Fried Cabbage, Crispy Onion Rings, Fried Sweet Corn, Crispy Fried Potatoes, Baked Mac and Cheese, or Baked Tomato Casserole.
+They would also be wonderful paired with these Southern-style side dishes: Fried Cabbage, Crispy Onion Rings, Fried Sweet Corn, Fried Potatoes and Onions, Baked Mac and Cheese, or Baked Tomato Casserole.

 Should you devein them?